martinthomson/i-d-template/doc/UPDATE.md

 This erases any customizations that have been made to those files.

-The `make update-files` rule can be manually run using the "Update generated files" GitHub Action.
+The `make update-files` rule can be manually run using the "Update Generated Files" GitHub Action.

 Special targets can be run individually: